Skip to content

 Mental effort to understand code (based on SonarSource's specification).
 Penalizes:

-• Nesting depth: Deeply nested code is harder to understand
+• Nesting depth: Deeply nested code is exponentially harder to understand

 ComplexitySeverityInterpretation